itamarshapira/FGD-BLE/ReadMe.md

 # FGD BLE Interface

 This project is a **Bluetooth Low Energy (BLE) interface** built using **React**.
-The primary goal is to connect to BLE-enabled devices, read data (like battery level), and dynamically display it in an interactive and user-friendly web interface.
+The primary goal is to connect to BLE-enabled devices, read data , and dynamically display it in an interactive and user-friendly web interface.

 ---